 Cat Declawing Surgery

 Cat declawing surgery is a controversial issue, and we perform it only in certain situations.
 For instance, cat declawing may be necessary if their claws present an abnormally high risk to their owner, such as an owner who is immunodeficient or on blood thinners.
 The procedure is major surgery, so your cat's health and aggressive pain management before, during, and after the surgery will be discussed at length.
 Alternatives to cat declawing are synthetic nail caps that can last up to a month, teaching the cat not to claw destructively, and trimming nails regularly.
-For more information about this surgery and if your cat is a candidate, please contact us today.
+For more information about this surgery and if your cat is a candidate, please call us today at

 Safety and Comfort